peterokwara/docker-ipfs/README.md

 - IP Address with the IP Address of the current IPFS node you are running
 - IP Address Peer with the IP Address of the bootstrap node
 - The peerId with the peerId of the bootstrap node you want to add.
-It should be the same as the value in the peerIdBootstrapNode located in the docker-ipfs/ folder
+It should be the same as the value in the peer-id-bootstrap-node located in the docker-ipfs/ folder

 ```
 curl -X POST "http://(IP Address of your ipfs node ):5001/api/v0/bootstrap/add?arg=/ip4/(IP Address of the bootstrap node)/tcp/4001/p2p/(peerId of the bootstrap node)"